Global Equity Strategy

 |S&P 500 year-end 2015 target range||2,150-2,250|

-Mr. Freeman earned a joint Bachelor of Science in Business Administration/Master of Business Administration with a concentration in Finance from Washington University in St. Louis.
-He is a CFA® charterholder and member of the St. Louis Society of Financial Analysts.
-Mr. Freeman is based in St. Louis, Missouri.
+Mr. Lynch earned a Bachelor of Science in Business Administration, specializing in Accounting and Finance, from the University of Nebraska-Omaha.
+He is a CFA® charterholder and a former president of the Omaha-Lincoln Society of Financial Analysts.
+Mr. Lynch is located in Omaha, Nebraska.